bmarcuche/slackbot-permissions-demo/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
 4. Ensure all tests pass
 5. Submit a pull request

+## 🔒 Security

+Please see [SECURITY.md](SECURITY.md) for our security policy and how to report vulnerabilities.

 ## 📄 License

-MIT License - see LICENSE file for details.
+MIT License - see [LICENSE](LICENSE) file for details.

 ## 🆘 Troubleshooting